Haruna245/gtb-chatbot-frontend/README.md

 # gtb-chatbot-frontend
 Follow these instructions to run the project

-clone the git repository
+1.clone the git repository
-install yarn using this command: npm install -g yarn open terminal or command prompt in the project folder type this command: yarn it would install all the dependences after that enter this command: yarn start
+2.install yarn using this command: npm install -g yarn 3.open terminal or command prompt in the project folder 4.type this command: yarn
+5.it would install all the dependences
+6. after that enter this command: yarn start